beast-dev/doc/tutorials/workshop_rates_and_dates/workshop_rates_and_dates.md

 {% include image.html prefix=root_url file="image5.png" %}

 The `Height` column lists the ages of the tips relative to time 0 (in our case 2009).

+{% include tip.html content='There are many other options for reading and parsing tip dates in different formats. <a href="tip_dates.html">See this page for a more detailed description of these options.</a>' %}

 For these sequences, only the sampling year is provided and not the exact sampling dates.
 This uncertainty will negligible with respect to the relatively large evolutionary time scale of this example, however, [it is possible to accommodate the sampling time uncertainty --- see here](sampling_tipdates).

 ### Setting the evolutionary model

 The next thing to do is to click on the `Sites` tab at the top of the main window.
 This will reveal the evolutionary model settings for BEAST.
 Exactly which options appear depend on whether the data are nucleotides or amino acids (or traits).
-This tutorial assumes that you are familiar with the evolutionary models available; however there are a couple of points to note about selecting a model in BEAUti:
+This tutorial assumes that you are familiar with the evolutionary models available --- however there are a couple of points to note about selecting a model in BEAUti:

+Substitution Model:
+: For nucleotide data, this is a choice of `JC`, `HKY`, `GTR` or `TN93`.
+Other substitution models are possible by constraining one of these model.
+[See this page for more details](custom_substitution_models).

+Base frequencies:
+: The nucleotide base frequencies can be `Estimated` (estimated as a parameter in the model), `Empirical` (estimated emprically from the data and then fixed) or `All equal` (fixed to be 0.25 each).

+Site Heterogeneity Model:
+: A choice of the discrete gamma distribution model, the invariant site model or both.

 Partition into codon positions:
 : Selecting the `Partition into codon positions` option assumes that the data are aligned as codons.
 This option will then estimate a separate rate of substitution for each codon position, or for 1+2 versus 3, depending on the setting.